matthewsaum/iRODS-DMF-Archive/README.md

 # Prior to installing these files
-You will need an iRODS resource server (could be your iCAT too).
+* You will need an iRODS resource server (could be your iCAT too).
-You will need NFS connectivity to the DMF CXFS system from this iRODS instance.
+* You will need NFS connectivity to the DMF CXFS system from this iRODS instance.
-You will need the dmf-client tools installed on this iRODS instance.
+* You will need the dmf-client tools installed on this iRODS instance.
-You will need a resource to have been created in iRODS over the NFS directorys.
+* You will need a resource to have been created in iRODS over the NFS directorys.
-You will need an iRODS service account that can own data in the DMF CXFS NFS mount point.
+* You will need an iRODS service account that can own data in the DMF CXFS NFS mount point.

- - for this, we used an LDAP account on both servers, the iRODS and the DMF side.
+For the service account, I used our central LDAP database here.
+It worked fine across both server ends.

 All in all, easy stuff if you have your DMF admins around to talk to directly.